ULHPC/tutorials/tools/conda/README.md

 In this tutorial the users will learn to:

 - use Conda environments to manage the software and package dependencies of projects,
-- document and exchange environment setups for reproducibility,
+- document and exchange Conda environment setups for reproducibility,
-- determine when using a Conda environment is beneficial for a project, and
+- determine which is the best environment management tool given the requirements of a project, and
 - instal packages using the facilities available in R, Python, and Julia when these packages are not available in Conda.

 ---
 ## Pre-requisites

-Ensure you are able to [connect to the UL HPC clusters](https://hpc-docs.uni.lu/connect/access/).
-This tutorial is not an introduction to R or Python.
+This tutorial focuses on generic aspects of package management.
 It is assumed that you have some basic knowledge of how to use packages in R or Python.
-The tutorial will present some advanced features of R and Python package management, such as how to separate environment, and how to source packages form multiple repositories.
-The creation and management of Conda environments will be covered in detail.

-The main focus of the tutorial is to provide how with the necessary resources so that you chose the most appropriate tool to manage your software environment in each application.
+The main package management framework used is Conda, although there will be mentions to tools native to R, Python, and Julia.
+You can use the techniques covered here both in your personal machine and on the UL HPC clusters.
+If you want to setup environments in the UL HPC clusters, please ensure that you are able to [connect](https://hpc-docs.uni.lu/connect/access/) first.

 ---
 ## A brief introduction to Conda